-Pumpkins with ghoulish faces and illuminated by candles are a sure sign of the Halloween season.
-The practice of decorating jack-o'-lanterns originated in Ireland, where large turnips and potatoes served as early canvasses.
+Pumpkins with ghoulish faces illuminated by candles are a sure sign of the Halloween season.
+The practice of carving ghoulish faces on vegetables may have roots in Ireland, where large turnips served as early canvasses.
 In fact, the name, jack-o'-lantern, comes from an Irish folktale about a man named Stingy Jack.
 Irish immigrants brought the tradition to America, home of the pumpkin, and it became an integral part of Halloween festivities.

 People have been making jack-o’-lanterns at Halloween for centuries.
-The practice originated from an Irish myth about a man nicknamed “Stingy Jack.”
+One version of the practice may have originated from an Irish legend—which first appeared in print in the 19th century—about a man nicknamed “Stingy Jack.”
 According to the story, Stingy Jack invited the Devil to have a drink with him.
 True to his name, Stingy Jack didn’t want to pay for his drink, so he convinced the Devil to turn himself into a coin that Jack could use to buy their drinks.
 Once the Devil did so, Jack decided to keep the money and put it into his pocket next to a silver cross, which prevented the Devil from changing back into his original form.

 Jack eventually freed the Devil, under the condition that he would not bother Jack for one year and that, should Jack die, he would not claim his soul.
 The next year, Jack again tricked the Devil into climbing into a tree to pick a piece of fruit.
 While he was up in the tree, Jack carved a sign of the cross into the tree’s bark so that the Devil could not come down until the Devil promised Jack not to bother him for ten more years.

-In Ireland and Scotland, people began to make their own versions of Jack’s lanterns by carving scary faces into turnips or potatoes and placing them into windows or near doors to frighten away Stingy Jack and other wandering evil spirits.
+In Ireland and Scotland, people began to make their own versions of Jack’s lanterns by carving scary faces into turnips and placing them into windows or near doors to frighten away Stingy Jack and other wandering evil spirits.
 In England, large beets are used.
-Immigrants from these countries brought the jack-o’-lantern tradition with them when they came to the United States.
-They soon found that pumpkins, a fruit native to America, make perfect jack-o’-lanterns.
+Immigrants from these countries brought their vegetable-carving traditions with them when they came to the United States, helping change American pumpkin-carving from a general autumn pasttime to one uniquely associated with Halloween.